Juan Laporte: Professional career

 Laporte defended his title twice, vs. Ruben Castillo and Johnny De La Rosa, both 12 rounds decision wins, then lost it to another Puerto Rican world champion, the legendary Wilfredo Gómez.

 In 1985, he went to Ireland, where he lost a ten-round decision to future world champion Barry McGuigan.

-In 1986, Laporte fought Julio César Chávez at the Madison Square Garden, and many thought Laporte deserved the 12-round decision that night, but he lost a unanimous decision in a contest for Chavez's WBC world Jr. Lightweight title.
+In 1986, Laporte fought Julio César Chávez at the Madison Square Garden, but he lost a unanimous decision in a contest for Chavez's WBC world Jr. Lightweight title.

 His career went on and off after that day, and in 1989, his son died in a drowning accident.
 Laporte buried his title belt along with his son.

 Upon hearing this, Sulaiman sent him a new world title belt to show him support and respect from the boxing community.
 Around that era, on April 29, 1989, Laporte fought on the WBO's inaugural world Junior Lightweight championship bout, losing by a 12 rounds unanimous decision for the vacant title to his countryman, John John Molina, 18-2 before their fight, at the Roberto Clemente Coliseum in San Juan.
 Laporte lost another disputed decision later on, this time to former world Jr Welterweight champion Billy Costello in 1999, and then finally retired from boxing.

 Life after boxing

-He has retired to his native country Puerto Rico and dedicates his time to train children of all ages in his spare time.
+He has retired to his native Puerto Rico and dedicates his time to train children of all ages in his spare time.